Online M.S. Degree Program

 Description of Courses (Master’s level courses are 800 level): http://www.reg.msu.edu/Courses/Search.aspx

 Tuition and Fees (Resident and Non-Resident, Lifelone Education and Online Masters): http://www.ctlr.msu.edu/COStudentAccounts/Tuition_Fees_MainMenu.aspx

 Course Schedules: https://schedule.msu.edu/

 The U.S. Department of Education requires an institution offering distance education programs to acquire authorization from the states in which it operates.
 Specific regulations vary from state to state.
-Michigan State University is not seeking authorization in Arkansas or Maryland.
-Students whose resident address is in Arkansas or Maryland at the time of application for admission to Michigan State University are not eligible to apply to MSU online programs.
+Michigan State University is not seeking authorization in Maryland.
+Students whose resident address is in Maryland at the time of application for admission to Michigan State University are not eligible to apply to MSU online programs.